Pluteus cervinus Fawn Pluteus Shipley Country Park,

 to the naked eye and so this is one of three photographs.
 This

 photograph shows hopefully the minute size.
-Awaiting identification
+Not identified

 Private Garden, Chilwell, Nottinghamshire (October 2008)